arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ### [[↑]](#toc) <a name='soa'>Questions about Service Oriented Architecture and Microservices:</a>
-* Why, in a SOA, long-lived transactions are discorauged and Sagas are suggested instead?
+* Why, in a SOA, long-lived transactions are discouraged and Sagas are suggested instead?
 * What are the differences between Soa and Microservices?
 * Let's talk about web services versioning, version compatibility and breaking changes.
 * What's the difference between a transaction and a compensation operation in a saga, in SOA?